Lightning-Universe/Collaborate_app/README.md

 ## Known issues

 - Running in the cloud takes a considerable time to start.
-This is due to the re-installation of requirements
+This is due to the re-installation of requirements.
+- The internet check isn't real all the time.
+Sometimes it disconnects for no reason.
 - Multiple GPUs are not supported.
 Will be supported before launch!
 - A very small model is training.
 This is parimily due to RAM restrictions.
 - I can’t seem to pass the link to a friend to train!
 The V0 has single GPU machine working (I know, not collaborative but a start).